Senator Debbie Stabenow's Record on Life

 Debbie Stabenow co-sponsored deceptive legislation which would have legalized human cloning for research purposes.
 The bill, which intentionally legalizes human cloning, was entitled "Human Cloning Ban Act of 2005" even though it only would have banned attempting to bring a human clone to birth.

 While in the U.S. House of Representatives, Debbie Stabenow voted against the Pain Relief Promotion Act of 1999.
 This law would have banned the use of federally controlled substances for use in assisted suicides and promoted pain management and palliative care.
+While a member of the State Legislature she voted against banning doctor-prescribed suicide even in the wake of the Jack Kevorkian killings.

 Recent Votes and Actions